learithe/epifish/README.md

 ### Using raw dates to create timepoints

-Epifish also has a few functions to make it easy to convert dates to CDC-defined epi weeks (to use as timepoints), and generate label-friendly versions of epi week dates.
+Epifish also has a few functions to make it easy to convert dates to epidemic weeks or months (to use as timepoints), and generate label-friendly versions of timpoint dates.

 *NOTE: when working with dates in both R and Excel, be sure to check that your values match what you expect\!
 When using R for analysis it is